shenrique08/shenrique08/README.md

 <h2 align="center">Hi 👋!
-My name is Henrique and I'm a student of Computer Science and welcome to my GitHub!</h2>
+My name is Henrique, I'm currently a student of Computer Science and welcome to my GitHub!</h2>

 ###